top of page

 How Bluefins Use Each Level

-At Bluefins, we plan a range of Licensed Meets each season so every swimmer has clear goals and suitable racing opportunities.
+At Bluefins, Licensed Meets are planned deliberately — not randomly — so every swimmer has appropriate, meaningful racing opportunities.

 Level 4 — Club Champs & Development Meets

 Perfect for Skills Academy and Competitive Development swimmers gaining their first official times in a relaxed, supportive setting.
-These meets are usually run within the club or with a few invited teams and may use manual timing — still fully recognised under Swim England licensing.
+These meets may use manual timing, but are fully licensed and recognised.

 Level 3 — County Preparation and Qualifier Meets

-Run throughout the year and vital for County Development squad and early Performance Pathway swimmers — a chance to test progress, chase PBs, and secure County Qualifying Times (QTs) before championship deadlines.
-Most Level 3 meets accept entries on a first-come, first-served basis and often fill quickly.
+Run throughout the year and vital for County Development and early Regional Pathway swimmers.
+They provide opportunities to test progress, chase PBs, and secure County Qualifying Times.
+Entries are typically first-come, first-served, meaning early official times matter.

-💡 That’s why it’s valuable to gain early official times at Club Champs and Development Meets — they open doors to more competitions later.
+💡 That’s why gaining early licensed times at Club Champs opens doors to more meets later.

 Level 2 — High-Standard Qualifiers

-Short Course meets for Performance Pathway swimmers targeting Winter Regional and Winter National qualification.
+Short Course meets for Performance Pathway swimmers targeting Winter qualification.

 Level 1 — Premier Long Course Meets